 While there is no set syllabus, the CAT mock tests, especially those on the official website give a fair idea of what to expect, question types and overall exam pattern.
 Visit CAT Syllabus to know an estimated syllabus for the exam.

 The logical reasoning topics for CAT can be from anywhere- ranging from set theory, blood relations to Syllogism.
 But you can start with simple ones based on number series, letter series, picking the odd one out and so on to prep yourself for tougher questions.
 You can later advance to logical reasoning topics like Games, Logical grouping, Pan Balance and more.

 How to Prepare Logical Reasoning for CAT?

 One of the tricks to do if you’re wondering how to prepare logical reasoning for the CAT is to classify the questions under different categories.
-With this way, knowing the strong and weak topics become easier.
+In this way, knowing the strong and weak topics become easier.
 Thus, you can easily know the topics in which you need to improve your abilities.
 You may be good at a particular type of reasoning problem and not so good at others.
-But for CAT exam, being able to solve all the questions is very crucial.
+But for the CAT exam, being able to solve all the questions is very crucial.